Librarika/manual/docs/cataloging.md

 	![Media edit form](img/catalog-items-manual-add-form.png)

 * Enter book information with the details.
 Only the Title field is mandatory.
+* In the `Tags` field you can add a single or multiple tag for your library catalog item.
+While adding multiple tags please use a comma separator between them.
 * Click on the `Submit` button when you are done.
 * The data will be saved and you will be redirect to the view detail page.
 * Add relevant author information from this view page.
 You can add multiple authors one by one.